-Here is a list of considerations to help you get started:
+Here is a list of potential assets to help you get started:

 Brainstorming the assets before you start planning can prevent conflicts with pre-existing events.
-With this picture of what’s interesting, build on your local assets.
+With this picture of what is interesting, build on your local assets.
 Look for ways your event can complement what your area has to offer.
-Your committee will be energized as each person adds something to the list.
+Your organizing committee will be energized as each person adds something to the list.

 - crops – grains, oilseeds, meats, vegetables, fruits

-- beverages – tea, wine, mead or beer
+- beverages – tea, wine, mead, beer or spirits

 - signature dish – is your area known for its barbeque sauce, butter tarts or flapper pie?